History of the New Zealand Wall of Death.

 An early shot of Moorson's Wall of Death, initially completed in 1942, in Hobart, Tasmania, Australia.

-At the Camperdown show in Victoria, in November 1946, Les spiced things up by developing an outrageous act with two riders — himself and Lionel Hart riding in opposite directions simultaneously.
+At the Benalla Show held in Victoria on October 18th, 1946, Les spiced things up by developing an outrageous act with two riders — himself and Lionel Hart — riding in opposite directions at the same time, just missing each other by centimeters every lap.

-After Les's tyre blew out, this resulted in a disastrous head-on (their second) collision, effectively putting Les's partner out of business.
+Unfortunately, Les's tyre blew out at the Camperdown Show in Melbourne, Victoria, on November 25th, 1946.
+This resulted in a disastrous head-on (their second) collision, effectively putting Les's partner out of business.

 Greenhalgh & Jackson approached the Moorsons to ride The Great Whirl of Death after rider Victor du Barry fractured his pelvis on stage in Queensland.

-In June 1947, they appeared on the Mackay Show and the Charters Towers Show alongside the Reckless Jacksons (Ernest Ibsch) and International Girl Rider, Pat Gamble.
+In June 1947, they appeared at the Maryborough Show, Rockhampton Show, Mackay Show and the Charters Towers Show alongside the Reckless Jacksons (Ernest Ibsch) and International Girl Rider, Pat Gamble.

 Les Moore Wall of Death Rider